 2.2 The LP2 sets out a number of non-strategic policies to guide development management decisions.
 These cover a range of issues including heritage, retail, Local Green Spaces and development in the countryside, (alongside a review of settlement boundaries that has been undertaken to support this policy).
-The LP2 also includes non-strategic housing allocations, which will deliver a minimum of 600 homes in the plan period.
+In addition LP2 also includes infrastructure policies to support the delivery of a new secondary school close to the southern edge of Derby City and to help coordinate the delivery of existing committed development around Infinity Garden Village near Sinfin.
+The LP2 also includes 14 non-strategic housing allocations, which will deliver around 700 homes in the plan period.